konexmedia/race/README.md

 # race

 Runs separate functions in parallel and collects the results.
+Usable in a browser or node.js environment.

 ## Installation